whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 When people in gift economies don't worry about private property and land ownership, they have a lot of flexibility when solving disputes.
 When people in profit economies feel the need to protect themselves and their property from untrustworthy neighbors, it becomes much harder to resolve disputes respectfully.

-These stories show that whole nations can live without obedience, where everybody _upholds_ their law but nobody obeys it.
-When religious authorities train people to think obedience is good and necessary, they're only trying to cement their rule and keep people from seeking real justice and freedom.
+These stories show that whole nations can live without submissive obedience, where everybody _upholds_ their law but nobody obeys it.
+When religious authorities train people to think submissive obedience is good and necessary, they're only trying to cement their rule and keep people from seeking real justice and freedom.

 ### Authorities Attack or Kill Our Spiritual Leaders